JabRef/user-documentation/en/advanced/journalabbreviations.md

 ## Using the feature

-Journal name conversion can be accessed either from within the entry editor, or from the **Tools** menu.
+Journal name conversion can be accessed either from within the entry editor, or from the **Quality** menu.
 In the entry editor you will find a button labeled _Toggle abbreviation_ by the _journal_ field.
 Clicking this button will cause the current journal name to be switched to the next of four modes:

 * Full name, e.g. "Aquacultural Engineering"
 * Default abbreviation, e.g. "Aquacult.
 Eng."